Deep Transfer Learning: A Novel Collaborative Learning Model for Cyberattack Detection Systems in IoT Networks: Proposed Federated Transfer Learning Framework for Cyberattack Detection in IoT Networks

 When the training completes, the prediction process described in the Algorithm~\ref{al:FTL_predicting} is called to predict the final result of the unlabeled dataset $D_B$.
-Similar to the training process, the dataset $D_B$ firstly goes through the Network B to calculate $Z^B$.
-Then, Network B sends $Z^B$ to Network A to transfer the learning knowledge of model A. The Network A predicts the results and sends back to Network B for classify the attack and normal behaviors of the network.
+In this process, both Network A and Network B have their trained models.
+Similar to the training process, the dataset $D_B$ firstly goes through the the trained model of Network B to calculate $Z^B$.
+Then, Network B sends $Z^B$ to Network A to archive the transfer learning knowledge from trained model of Network A. Network A predicts the results and sends them back to Network B to classify the attack and normal behaviors of the network.